coatespt/cursor-twitter/SESSION_NOTES.md

 It's mostly the relatively rare words we care about because they carry the most meaning when they surge in usage.

 ## Tests
-We have fallen behind in unit tests!
-This is a little obsolete now and needs to be upgraded.
+We have fallen behind a little in unit tests!
+Some of this may be obsolete.

 cd /Users/petercoates/python-work/cursor-twitter